Best DIY Carpet Cleaners for All Types of Stains

 Before calling a cleaning service, DIY it with these homemade carpet cleaners to help wipe out tough carpet stains, from red wine to pet urine.

-If you’re wondering how to clean carpet stains, you’re not alone.
+If you’re wondering how to clean carpet stains (or how to clean carpet in general), you’re not alone.
 No one is perfect.
 Whether it’s a red wine stain, dirt tracked in from the backyard, or a coffee stain, everyone’s carpet takes a beating once in a while.
 Here’s how to remove stains of all types.

 How to clean carpet stains